Updated: Sep 8

 As I get into arrivals at Aeroporto de Lisboa, Portugal, a southern European country on the Iberian Peninsula bordering Spain, I instantly feel 'that' rush like something magical is about to happen to me.
 I may not speak the language, but that does not take away from what I am about to experience in this vibrant city.
-As I go through immigration, I salute the immigration officer with a little hint of confidence, and a splash of excitement.
+Walking through immigration after a 24-hr trip, I salute the finest immigration officer I have seen in a long time with a little hint of confidence, and a splash of excitement.

 The understatedly cool and trendy district of Lisbon's Cais de Sodré was certainly my destiny this time around.
 From the buildings, to the historic streets, the vibrant graffiti-trams, the romantic lovers holding hands savouring every second they had left, the little boutique restaurants all along the streets, the late-night kiosks that had anything and everything I needed after midnight, the ever-buzzing shopping strip and the pier by the sea that got the best of me.